gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "It's not magic," Grappa Gas laughed, looking as delighted as any of the children.
 "It's called juggling!
-I saw it in Chaghan once.
+I saw it once in Apple Bridge.
 It's just a trick."

 "That's right," Thokmay agreed.
 "It's just a trick.
 Here, I'll prove it.
-Sergeant?"
+Private Kechen?"

-Sergeant Dorbu took the brightly colored sock balls and tossed them in the air.
+The woman he had been fencing with took the brightly colored sock balls and tossed them in the air.
-He whistled a happy little tune as he juggled, and even managed to wink at Sensy (who blushed).
+She whistled a happy little tune as she juggled, and even managed to wink at Rash
+(which made Sensy dig her elbow into his ribs).
-By the time he was finished, Little Gas was laughing and clapping his hands.
+By the time she was finished, Little Gas was laughing and clapping his hands.
 "Let me, let me!" he shrieked.
 "I want to!"

 "All right, but you have to let me show you how," Thokmay said.
 "You have to start with just two, like this.
-Um, Sergeant?
+Um, Private?
 Could you show some of the others?
 Thank you, respected.
 Now, put this one in this hand, and this one in the other, and…"